- WRTG A111 Introduction to Composition (3)

 - Quantitative Skills GER or MATH A105.
 (Please note: High School Algebra is no longer accepted)

 - Students must have a minimum UAA cumulative GPA of 2.0 or higher to be eligible for the ranking and must maintain a 2.0 or higher once accepted to the major.

 - School of Nursing (SON) Digital Application.
 Please mark appropriate campus of choice on the application.
-Include documentation of certification and related employment in health-related field, if any.
+Include documentation of qualifying certification and employment in health-related field, if any.